-Gathering feedback on what went well – and what didn’t – is a crucial step in continually learning, listening to customers and/or employees, and producing bigger and better future events.
+Gather feedback on what went well – and what didn’t.
+This is a crucial step in continually learning, listening to delegates, stakeholders and employees, and producing bigger and better future events.

 You might want to consider these metrics when evaluating your event: